 - TensorFlow is slower than its competitors.
 While it can be used for dealing with industrial data sets, it takes more time.

 - It provides less support for Windows users.
 TensorFlow is primarily designed for Linux systems, and can only be downloaded on Windows using the Anaconda prompt or the pip package.

 Impressed with your project?
 You can make the neural network available for other people’s use through deployment!
 TensorFlow is the clear winner when it comes to this.
-PyTorch launched its serving-library Torchserve last year, whereas TensorFlow has been offering services like TensorLite and TensorFlow.js for years.
+PyTorch launched its serving-library Torchserve in 2020, whereas TensorFlow has been offering services like TensorLite and TensorFlow.js for years.

 PyTorch’s overall functionality, ease of use, and features make it ideal for researchers and students.
 On the other hand, TensorFlow is incredibly scalable and easily deployable and is, therefore, a favorite for production.

 PyTorch allows you to enable training across multiple GPUs with just a single line of code.
 While this can also be implemented in TensorFlow, you will have to write a lengthier program.

 Easy debugging is another factor that makes PyTorch the perfect platform for new deep neural networks users.
 It can be debugged using Python’s regular debuggers that most users are already familiar with—PyCharm Debugger and pdb.
 For TensorFlow, however, the user must learn the library’s debugger.